& PHOEBE KIELY

-About is a new exhibition for West Coast Photo Festival bringing together the work of two acclaimed British social documentary photographers for the first time: Vanessa Winship & Phoebe Kiely.
+This exhibition brings together for the first time the work of two acclaimed British social documentary photographers, Vanessa Winship & Phoebe Kiely.